Tori Removal in Alexandria, VA

 Is tori removal covered by insurance?

 Coverage varies by plan.
-When tori removal is performed for functional reasons — such as to enable denture placement or address significant discomfort — it may be covered in part by dental or medical insurance.
-Our team will work with you to understand your benefits and help maximize your coverage.
+When tori removal is performed for functional reasons — such as to enable denture placement or address significant discomfort — it may be covered in part by dental.
+Our team will work with you to understand your benefits and help maximize your coverage by dental insurance.

 How do I know if my tori need to be removed?

-Removal is recommended when tori cause recurring irritation or ulceration, interfere with eating, speaking, or swallowing, prevent a proper fit for dentures or dental appliances, or are expected to complicate upcoming implant or restorative treatment.
-If your tori are small and symptom-free, your surgeon may simply recommend monitoring them over time.
+Removal is recommended when tori cause recurring irritation or ulceration, interfere with eating, speaking, or swallowing, prevent a proper fit for dentures or dental appliances.
+Not all tori need treatment—some just need watching.
+If yours may complicate implants or future dental work, let our team assess them.
+Schedule your consultation with us today.

 What causes oral tori to develop?